finnt2192/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/segment1.md

 During this session I also started to learn how git works and created an account on github so that I could create the personal learning diary, I also learnt how to clone a repository.

 I also learnt how to set up a rasberry pi and how to connect to the internet on it.

 ## session 2

+Session 2 was focused on computer architecture

+Classic von-neumman architecture components:

+A processing unit with both an arithmetic logic unit and processor registers A control unit that includes an instruction register and a program counter memory that stores data and instructions external mass storage input and output mechanisms

+Diagrams used in slideshow: https://imgur.com/a/IGfDiFO  https://imgur.com/a/G1vjyqB

+Types of memory on cpu:

+Registers
+Arithmetic logic unit
+Layer 1 cache
+Layer 2 cache
+Memory management unit

+comparing or processing memory in registers is very fast hitting caches may be a lot slower

+Types of memory off cpu:

+SRAM/DRAM
+disk - HDD / SSD
+Removable - Floppy disk / SD card / Tape
+Virtual memory

+I also learnt about the differnces between X86 and ARM Architecture These differnces include:

+x86 consumes more power
+ARM is better for simple tasks however x86 is better for more complex tasks x86 is found in most desktop computers and laptops but ARM is found more in mobile devices x86 has variable length instructions with more complex operations where ARM has fixed length instructions (usually 32-bit or 64-bit)

+I also got to learn about the rasberry pi through diagrams of it's hardware.
+Diagrams shown in slideshow: https://imgur.com/a/LI27N7b      https://imgur.com/a/4pJ7Qhg

+During this session I also learnt how to clone a github repo onto my pc and then merge it with newer branches.

 ## session 3

+In this session I looked deeper into the architecture of the rasberry pi

+the GPIO unit on a pi is connected to the 40 pin connector.

+In this session I downloaded Node red onto a rasberry pi in order to control LED lights and have them form a traffic light pattern, although we didn't get round to making an automated traffic light system I was able to

 ## session 4 (consolidate)